akashpalrecha/superres-deformable/README.md

+# Note:
+This repository contains all the code which I used to research on and improve various methods used for Super-resolution applications.
+This was part of my final year thesis at *Harvard University*.
+During the course of my work, I tried a lot of things, notably includig Deformable Convolutions, Context Gated Convolutions, SA-Convolutions, etc.

+---

 **About PyTorch 1.2.0**
   * Now the master branch supports PyTorch 1.2.0 by default.
   * Due to the serious version problem (especially torch.utils.data.dataloader), MDSR functions are temporarily disabled.
 If you have to train/evaluate the MDSR model, please use legacy branches.